hailelagi/hailelagi.com/content/notes/diy-b-tree.md

-B-Tree implementations have many implementation specific details and optimisations before they're 'production' ready, notably they may use a free-list to hold cells in the leaf nodes and employ sophisticated concurrency control. see also: CoW semantics, buffering, garbage collection etc
+B-Tree implementations have many implementation specific details and optimisations before they're 'production' ready, notably they may use a free-list to hold 'free' pages and employ sophisticated concurrency control. see also: CoW semantics, buffering, garbage collection etc